 Everything you should know about federal Stafford loans

-Federal Stafford loans are a common way to help pay for college.
-Almost 44 million borrowers have taken out one or more federal student loans and these loans make up 93% of student debt.footnote 1
+Federal Stafford loans (now called Direct Subsidized Loans and Direct Unsubsidized Loans) are a common way to help pay for college.
+More than 43 million borrowers have taken out one or more federal student loans and these loans made up almost 93% of student debt in 2023.footnote 1

 What is a Stafford Loan?

 Generally speaking, Stafford loans are among the easiest to obtain because, unlike private student loans, the government doesn’t assess your credit or ability to repay them (which, for young people who are just entering the world of financial decision making, can be a positive thing).
-The other side of this coin, though?
-The government has no knowledge or insight into whether you’ll be able to successfully manage these loans—so make sure to borrow responsibly, taking only what you need to cover your college costs.
+On the other hand, the government has no knowledge or insight into whether you’ll be able to successfully manage these loans—so make sure to borrow responsibly, taking only what you need to cover your college costs.

 • Unsubsidized loan: This is offered to undergrads and graduate students.
-These loans don’t require borrowers to demonstrate financial need.
-The borrower is responsible for all the interest that accrues (grows), beginning when the student is enrolled in school.
+These loans don’t require you to demonstrate financial need, but you're responsible for all the interest that accrues, beginning when you're enrolled in school.

 Other important terms to understand: